lottehime/ACNH-Pattern-Research/README.md

 Add `0x64` to that offset to get to the design PRO patterns at offset `0x8BE2C4` starting with design 1 of 100.
 The bytes follow the same pattern as above.
 This fixes the issue of imported patterns retaining the name of the pattern originally in that slot.

-The issue of pattern ownership and editability is caused by the pattern data not being written to `main.dat` with the players IDs correctly.
+The issue of pattern ownership and editability is caused by the pattern data not being written to `main.dat` with the players IDs correctly, as well as what appears to be a flag value that needs to be reset.
 The players ID information can be found within `personal.dat` starting at offset `0xB0B8`.
 It can also be found in other locations, such as `main.dat` before the pattern offsets.
 It is made up of two primary parts: the `PlayerID` and `TownID`, which are each made up of two parts; the `ID` and the `Name`.